keithaumiller/unicorninvesting/BackendPython/unicorn/ARCHITECTURE.md

 ```

 ### Framework Orchestration
-LEAN automatically orchestrates the flow:
+Unicorninvesting automatically orchestrates the flow:
 1. Calls `Alpha.update()` on new data
 2. Calls `Portfolio.create_targets()` with insights
 3. Calls `Risk.manage_risk()` with targets